 You will also need to provide samples of your client’s known handwriting so the Forensic Document Examiner can compare them against the questioned document(s).
 These exemplars are commonly referred to as Known Documents.
 The known documents should be from the same time frame and you should provide as many known documents as you can.
 For a Forensic Document Examiner to do the best job possible, the known samples should also be a high-quality copy.
 No one is going to win a case by looking at a poor fax copy.

 Do you have to hire a local Forensic Document Examiner?

 Most attorneys and clients feel they have to hire someone in their own hometown.
-However this simply isn’t true anymore.
-Most cases these days can be inspected through high resolution scans, email, faxes and overnight mail.
+However, this simply isn’t true anymore.
+Most cases these days can be inspected through high-resolution scans, email, faxes, and overnight mail.
 Since the Covid-19 situation, courts around the country are accepting zoom testimony from both attorneys and expert witnesses.
-This expands your ability to hire the best in the USA and no restrict yourself to a local expert.
+This expands your ability to hire the best in the USA and not restrict yourself to a local expert.

 If your case involves originals, and the originals can’t be sent overnight, then you might incur an additional travel expense so the Forensic Document Examiner can review the original documents.

 Is it worth it to hire a Forensic Document Examiner and pay them to travel?